urschrei/ckmeans/README.md

 A WASM module is also available, giving access to both `ckmeans` and `roundbreaks`.
 Generate the module using [`wasm-bindgen`](https://rustwasm.github.io/docs/wasm-bindgen/) and the appropriate target, or use the [NPM package](https://www.npmjs.com/package/@urschrei/ckmeans).

 # Implementation
 This is a port (including documentation) of David Schnurr's package <https://github.com/schnerd/ckmeans>, incorporating some improvements from Bill Mill's Python + Numpy implementation at <https://github.com/llimllib/ckmeans>.
+The latest version switches to a flat array and a stack-based matrix population strategy (previously recursive), giving a 25 % speedup.

 # Performance
 On an M2 Pro, to produce 7 classes: